reconsider retiring disks from live pools by fmd

 In my opinion disk faults should therefore result in initiating the reconstruction to a hot spare and only after this is completed the disk should be retired (AFAICT, zpool replace does that properly: disconnects the disk being replaced from the pool only after the data has been copied to the new one. fmd could therefore initiate "zpool replace" instead of disabling all access to the disk immediately).

-Updated by Chip Schweiss over 2 years ago
+Updated by Chip Schweiss about 4 years ago

 I have to agree with Pavel's analysis.
 FMD is too aggressive to retire disks.

 Another example of this is when a disk throws a "predictive failure".
 FMD retires the disk immediately.
 This disk should be replaced gracefully, not offlined immediately as it still contains redundancy for the vdev.

 A simple fix would be to make this a configurable so that disk retiring is an optional action.